rschenck/Capsid_IDP_Classifier/README.md

 Input:

-VL3 raw scores for  the first 125 amino acids for each sequence (sequences <125 amino acids will not be possible) in a comma-separated spreadsheet (*.csv):
+VL3 raw scores for  the first 125 amino acids for each sequence (sequences <125 amino acids will not be possible) in a comma-separated spreadsheet (*.csv or *.txt):

 Sequence_Name1, Score_1, Score_2, Score_3, Score_4…
 Sequence_Name2, Score_1, Score_2, Score_3, Score_4…